The 5 Stages of Moral Growth of Children Explained

-Children go through stages of moral development, yet unlike physical growth, moral growth doesn’t happen without some input from parents.
+Children go through moral development stages, yet unlike physical growth, moral growth doesn’t happen without some input from parents.
 To develop into a morally solid person, a child must be given a solid foundation at each stage.

+The moral growth of children starts at infancy.
 An infant does not have the capacity to moralize, other than having a sense of rightness or wrongness as those feelings apply to himself.
-After nine months of being nurtured in the womb, a baby enters the world expecting that nurturing will continue.
+After being nurtured in the womb for nine months, a baby enters the world, expecting that nurturing will continue.
 Never having been hungry, baby concludes that hunger is wrong; it hurts.
 Never having been unattended to, baby finds aloneness to be wrong; it’s scary.
 Never out of touch, baby knows that unresponsiveness is wrong.
-Being in-arms, at breast, and responded to feels right!
-Baby feels she is the center of the world and she develops a feeling of rightness that becomes her “norm.”
+Being in-arms, at the breast, and responded to feels right!
+Baby feels she is the center of the world, and she develops a feeling of rightness that becomes her “norm.”

-By eighteen months a sense of “otherness” begins.
+During this stage of moral growth, children’s sense of “otherness” begins.
 Toddlers learn that others share their world; others have needs and rights, too.
 The house he lives in has “rules” that he must learn to live by, which is frustrating.
-The child does not yet have the ability to judge something as “right” or “wrong”; he is only directed by what others tell him, which competes with his internal drive to do what he wants.
+The child does not yet have the ability to judge something as “right” or “wrong.”
+He is only directed by what others tell him.
+This competes with his internal drive to do what he wants.
 A child doesn’t yet have the ability to realize he hurts someone when he hits.
 Hitting is “wrong” because parents tell him so or because he gets punished for it.
 Depending on how parents convey the behavior they expect, the toddler learns obedience to adults is the norm.

-Seven-to-ten-year-olds have a strong sense of fairness, understand the necessity of rules and want to participate in making the rules.
+The moral growth of children ages seven-to-ten-year-olds has a strong sense of fairness, understands the necessity of rules, and wants to participate in making the rules.
 They begin to believe that children have opinions too, and they begin to sort out which values profit them most — a sort of “what’s in it for me” stage.
 Parents can use this sense of fairness and drive for equality to their advantage: “Yes, I’ll drive your friends to the movie if you agree to help me with the housework.”
 These negotiations make sense to this age child.
-This also begins the stage where children are able to internalize religious values, which concepts truly have meaning for them, and which don’t.
+This also begins the stage where children can internalize religious values, which concepts truly have meaning for them, and which don’t.

 These children strive to be popular.
 They are vulnerable to peer pressure and peer values.
 As they continue to sort out which values will become part of themselves and which they will discard, they may vacillate and try on different value systems to see which ones fit.
 This child is more capable of abstract reasoning about moral values and becomes interested in what’s good for society.
-Children may view parents more as consultants than as powerful authority figures.
+During this stage of moral growth, children may view parents more as consultants than as powerful authority figures.